Burkholderia gladioli: Identification

 On the molecular level, PCR can be used to distinguish between the different Burkholderia species.
 According to Furuya et al., the ribosomal RNA gene is highly conserved and universally distributed in all living things, and therefore difference in the DNA sequences between 16S and 23S rRNA genes can be used to differentiate between the species.

-The primers used for the amplification of the 16S to 23S region in the B. gladioli genome are as follows: GLA-f 5'-(CGAGCTAATACCGCGAAA)-3' and GLA-r 5'-(AGACTCGAGTCAACTGA)-3' Using these primers for PCR results in an amplicon of approximately 300bp.
+The primers used for the amplification of the 16S to 23S region in the B. gladioli genome are as follows: GLA-f 5'-(CGAGCTAATACCGCGAAA)-3' and GLA-r 5'-(AGACTCGAGTCAACTGA)-3' Using these primers for PCR results in an amplicon of approximately 300 bp.

 All members of the genus Burkholderia have multireplicon genomes.
 They are able to keep "essential housekeeping" genes on the largest chromosome.
 This largest chromosome has a single origin of replication.
 The gene order and GC composition is conserved as well.
 Members of Burkholderia are able to capture and retain foreign DNA.
 The foreign DNA can be detected by looking for atypical GC context areas.
 One of the first foreign DNA segments detected this way encoded for virulence.

 The B. gladioli genome consists of 6 major holders of genetic information: two chromosomes and four plasmids.
-The entire genome amounts to 9.06 Mb (Million Bases) with 89.64% of the genome - including non-coding regions - on the two chromosomes.
+The entire genome amounts to 9.06 Mb (Million Bases) with 89.64% of the genome – including non-coding regions – on the two chromosomes.